Twisted conjugacy classes in Lie groups

 {\bf \Cref{ConnLie}.} \emph{Let $G$ be a nontrivial connected Lie group.
 Then the number of conjugacy classes in $G$ is infinite.
-Furthermore, if $G$ is not nilpotent, then there exists a subgroup $L$ of finite index in $\Aut(G)$ such that $R(\alpha)=\infty$ for every $\alpha\in L$.
-In particular, there exists $n \in \N$ such that $R(\varphi^n) = \infty$ for every $\varphi\in\Aut(G)$.}
+Furthermore, if $G$ is not nilpotent, then there exists a subgroup $L$ of finite index in $\Aut(G)$ such that $R(\alpha)=\infty$ for every $\alpha\in L$; in particular, there exists $n \in \N$ such that $R(\varphi^n) = \infty$ for every $\varphi\in\Aut(G)$.}

-A (Hausdorff) topological group $G$ is said to have {\it topological} $R_\infty$-{\it property} if $R(\varphi)=\infty$ for every automorphism (homomorphism and homeomorphism) $\varphi$ of $G$.
-Since any group can be endowed with a discrete topology, the definition of topological $R_\infty$-property is a natural extension of the definition of $R_\infty$-property.
-There has been considerable study of $R_\infty$-property of morphisms on algebraic groups and linear groups (see Nasybullov \cite{N1, N2}, Bhunia and Bose \cite{BB1, BB2} and the references cited therein).
+A topological group $G$ is said to have {\it topological} $R_\infty$-{\it property} if $R(\varphi)=\infty$ for every automorphism (homomorphism and homeomorphism) $\varphi$ of $G$.
+Since any group can be endowed with the discrete topology, the definition of topological $R_\infty$-property is a natural extension of the definition of $R_\infty$-property.
+There has been considerable study of $R_\infty$-property for linear groups, and also of algebraic $R_\infty$-property, which is for morphisms on algebraic groups (see Nasybullov \cite{N1, N2}, Bhunia and Bose \cite{BB1, BB2} and the references cited therein).

 Note that $\R^n$, $n\in\N$, and many nilpotent non-abelian groups do not have (topological) $R_\infty$-property (see \cite{N2}).
 As for connected solvable Lie groups $G$, we have a necessary and sufficient condition for $R(\varphi)$ to be infinity in \Cref{Solv} for $\varphi\in\Aut(G)$.
 So the question arises whether there are connected solvable Lie groups with this property, i.e.\ each of its (continuous) automorphism has infinite Reidemeister classes.
-The answer is affirmative for many solvable groups.
-We obtain sufficient conditions on connected solvable Lie groups to have topological $R_\infty$-property (see \Cref{Oddsolv}).
+The answer is affirmative for many solvable Lie groups.
+We obtain sufficient conditions on connected solvable Lie groups to have topological $R_\infty$-property (see \Cref{Solv-infty}).
 This enables us to prove the following:

 {\bf \Cref{upper}.} \emph{The group of invertible $n\times n$ upper triangular real matrices has topological $R_\infty$-property for every $n\ge 2$.}